karthi1953/karthi1953/README.md

 A web application that analyzes resumes, suggests improvements, and provides ATS compatibility insights.
 **Focus:** Practical AI integration, usability, and clean architecture

+### 🔹 Content Enhancement System – Full Stack Project
+Developed a full-stack system to scrape and enhance blog articles using AI.
+Built RESTful CRUD APIs with Node.js and MongoDB, integrated Google search and web scraping for reference content, and used Gemini AI to generate improved articles with citations.
+Created a responsive React frontend and deployed the application using Vercel and Render.

 ---

 ## 🎯 Currently Working On